typelevel/cats/docs/src/main/tut/index.md

  * `cats-laws`: Laws for testing type class instances.
  * `cats-free`: Free structures such as the free monad, and supporting type classes.
  * `cats-testkit`: lib for writing tests for typeclass instances using laws.

+ There are several other cats modules that are in separate repos so that they can maintain independent release cycles.

+ * [cats-effect](https://github.com/typelevel/cats-effect): `IO`, `Sync`, `Async` and `Effect` type classes for the cats ecosystem
+ * [cats-mtl](https://github.com/edmundnoble/cats-mtl): transformer typeclasses for cats' Monads, Applicatives and Functors.
+ * [alleycats](https://github.com/non/alleycats): Cats instances and classes which are outlaws, miscreants, and ne'er-do-wells.

 Release notes for Cats are available in [CHANGES.md](https://github.com/typelevel/cats/blob/master/CHANGES.md).